-Join David Ross for an in-depth discussion in this video Enable support for the Pi cam, part of Home Monitoring and Control with Raspberry Pi.
+Join David Ross for an in-depth discussion in this video Enable support for the Pi cam, part of Raspberry Pi: Home Monitoring and Control.

 - Okay, to enable the Raspberry Pi camera,…you've got two basic ways that work…on both Raspbian Wheezy and Raspbian Jessie.…You can go to the shell prompt here,…that's change directory, make sure,…in our own directory here.…And we can say sudo raspi-config,…now this works on both.…And it's very easy, you just slide down here…to where you say Enable Camera,…you then hit enter, and you say enable,…and then when you say Finish, it's going to ask you…if you want to reboot, and I'm going to say no.…

 I'm also going to go back and,…let's just run this again, I'm going to disable it…and show you how to do this using Jessie,…so, if we say Enable Camera, we can say Disable…to put it back, Finish, you can see it's kind of…messy here to do this, and again,…we're going to say No.…So that is how we do it with raspi-config,…but let's take a look at a lot easier way of doing it…with Jessie.…Under Preferences, Raspberry Pi Configuration,…you can just go in here and there's…a number of options you've got on the main screen,…but let's take a look at Interfaces.…